ohsevin/VivumLab/docs/core/Commands.md

 #### service_edit
 Allows the user to make changes to the way a specified service is deployed, without making changes to the core/provided files.
 See [Next Steps](Next-Step.md) for more information.
     example (editing Jellyfin): **`vlab service_edit service=jellyfin`**

+## Command Options
+These options are available for most commands.
+See below for further explanations.
+NOTE: Setting the option to false (eg. build=false) has the same effect as omitting the option entirely.

+#### build
+This option allows VivumLab to build the vivumlab docker image, instead of pulling the completed image from docker hub.
+This is useful if the user wants to make their own changes to the docker image or if the network has lost internet connectivity, temporarily.
+    example: **`vlab deploy build=true`**

+#### debug
+This option allows VivumLab to provide debug output for any ansible commands used.
+This option has multiple options, depending on verbose the user desires the output to be.
+There are 3 options in total: super, high, and low.
+Super is the most verbose, and low is the least verbose; no one option may contain all the required information when debugging, so try all necessary levels.
+    example: **`vlab deploy debug=super`**

+#### force
+This option forces VivumLab to delete, then repull or rebuild (if used with build=true) the vivumlab docker image; force will still work if the image does not exist previously.
+    example: **`vlab deploy force=true`**

+#### cache
+This option allows VivumLab to use any existing cached images/files when building the vivumlab docker image.
+The cache option will be ignored if the build option is not used.
+    example: **`vlab deploy build=true cache=true`**